Web EDI with OpenEDI made a significant impact on our business. OpenEDI is simple to use and is an excellent investment.

 Transalis' Cloud EDI Services solution is streets ahead of anything else in the marketplace today.

-“Effective Date” Means, subject to Clause 5.9, the date set out in the relevant Schedule of Services;
+“Effective Date” Means, subject to Clause 5.9, the date set out in the relevant Statement of Work;

-“Fees” Means the costs incurred by the Company in installing and configuring the Software as set out in the applicable Schedule of Services or such other charges as are otherwise agreed in writing from time to time between the parties, which shall be charged to the Customer on a time and materials basis.
+“Fees” Means the costs incurred by the Company in installing and configuring the Software as set out in the applicable Statement of Work or as otherwise agreed in writing from time to time between the parties, which shall be charged to the Customer on a time and materials basis.

-Means the concept, design, build and delivery of work in accordance with any Order or Schedule of Services between the parties or as otherwise agreed from time to time between the parties.
+“Services” Means the concept, design, build and delivery of work in accordance with any Statement of Work between the parties or as otherwise agreed from time to time between the parties.

-Means the timetable for the provision of Services and Materials set out as in the Schedule of Services or as otherwise agreed from time to time between the parties.
+“Timetable” Means the timetable for the provision of Services and Materials set out as in the Statement of Work or as otherwise agreed from time to time between the parties.